burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. When converting from float values to `int`, the final value should be equal to the initial value if possible.
 The non-zero fractional part is discarded.
 (The result is **undefined** if the value cannot even be approximated)

 6. In C, conversion to floating-point types is possible only from arithmetic types.
-During converting from `double` to `float`, the final value must equal one of the two values closest to the original value.
+During conversion from `double` to `float`, the final value must equal one of the two values closest to the original value.
 (The choice of rounding is implementation-dependent)

 7. If it is impossible to convert from double or int to float, then the value is **undefined**.
 (Example: If the range of the target double type does not match)